jaroslavknotek/ottd-analyser-exp/docs/log.md

 # Implementation

+In this section I will cover individual increments

+## Raw Data Storage

+The aim is to s

 The project is limited by its costs - 130 Euro per month.

 Create a new resource group and deploy the arm template `resources.azrm.json`.